Ethan Kung, Ph.D.

 Contact: 864-656-5623 or firstname.lastname@example.org

-Ethan Kung is an assistant professor in the Department of Mechanical Engineering.
+Ethan Kung is an associate professor in the Department of Mechanical Engineering with a joint appointment in Bioengineering.
 He is the principal investigator for the Cardiovascular Modeling and Experimentation Research Laboratory.
 His primary research interests include computational modeling of the cardiovascular system, experimental mock flow circuits, image-based computational fluid dynamics, surgical design/planning/prediction, medical device testing, pediatrics and congenital heart diseases, and exercise physiology.
-Prior to joining Clemson, he was awarded the American Heart Association postdoctoral fellowship.
+Career awards he has received include the Scientist Development Award from the American Heart Association and the CAREER Award from the National Science Foundation.
+He is currently an associate editor of the ASME Journal of Biomechanical Engineering.